ABHISHEKVISHWAKARMA80/Social-Networking-service-like-Instagram/README.md

 # Social-Networking-service-like-Instagram

 I have created a Social Networking App similar to Instagram.

 language Used:

-a)JAVA:java is used for inner part of the app.how app working/functioning is all done by java.
+a) JAVA: Java is used for inner part of the app.how app working/functioning is all done by java.

-b)XML:XML for design/outer part.how app is looking.
+b) XML: XML for design/outer part.how app is looking.

 c)PHP